Users

 • Ignoring accessibility.
 Failing to offer alternatives excludes qualified candidates and risks complaints.

 • Overreliance on technology.
-Use recordings to improve decisions, not to remove human judgement from critical hiring choices.
+Use recordings to improve decisions, not to remove human judgment from critical hiring choices.

 Integration and Workflow Examples